Advanced Inventory extension for Magento

-A tool named Stock movement journal will help you to see if all your changes have been taken into account.
+The Stock movement journal tool will help you to see if all your changes have been taken into account.
 This includes changes made by any user, customer, or via the external api.

-Go to Sales > POS / Warehouses > Stock movement journal.
-There you should find a list of all the actions you've done.
+You should find a list of all the actions you've done in:

 There are 4 ways to edit stocks:

-- Edit stocks with Mass Stock Update: System > Import/Export > Mass Stock Update
+- with Mass Stock Update (Check how to use the Mass Stock Update extension):

 When stock management is enabled, you can define the product stock for each point of sale.
 You have also the possibility not to use default settings.
 If you untick that box, you have the choice between 3 options:

 - No backorders: when there's no stock, it's impossible to order the product.